rcos/rcos-handbook/docs/community/bylaws.md

 * Grade penalties on deliverables (including status updates, presentations, open source contributions, etc.) that contain inappropriate, unprofessional, or harassing content
   * TODO: flesh out what grade penalties are appropriate
   * For smaller deliverables such as status updates, this can result in losing half or all credit on the deliverable.
-  * For larger deliverables such as presentations, this grade penalty can be up to 1 full letter grade.
+  * For larger deliverables such as presentations, this grade penalty can be up to 1 full letter grade deducted from the deliverable.
-* If your large group talk or bonus session violates the Code of Conduct, your talk may be ended early and your slides will not be published to the #slides channel.
+* If your talk or bonus session violates the Code of Conduct, your talk may be ended early and your slides will not be published to the #slides channel.
 * If the violation occurred at an RCOS event or meeting, you may be removed from the event or meeting.
 This will be marked as an unexcused absence regardless of whether or not you already entered an attendance code, and you will not be able to make up this absence by attending a bonus session.
 * In severe and repeated violations, you may be removed from RCOS entirely.
   * If you are taking RCOS for credit, you will receive a failing grade for the semester.